BASEBALL CARDS TORONTO BLUE JAYS

 In the 1990s, licensing deals allowed more companies like Fleer, Score, and Leaf to produce MLB cards.
 This created a card boom and more Blue Jays were produced than ever before.
 Roster turnover increased card values for stars of the World Series years like Roberto Alomar, Pat Hentgen, and Paul Molitor.

-Read also: 2007 TOPPS BASEBALL KEY CARDS
+Read also: MOST VALUABLE 1982 TOPPS BASEBALL CARDS

 The 2000s saw more players achieve rookie card status with the Blue Jays like Roy Halladay, Vernon Wells, and Carlos Delgado.
 Toronto’s return to postseason play in 2015-2016 has made cards from those seasons very popular as well.